ČRo Jazz

 ČRo Jazz is a digital public radio station owned by Český rozhlas, and is dedicated mainly to Jazz music.

 History

 In August 2010, ČRo Jazz was created then as ČRo Euro Jazz and since then broadcasts digitally on DAB+, DVB-T, DVB-S and on the Internet.
+The station received its separate position on the airwaves and the newly renamed Český Rozhlas Jazz began broadcasting on 1 March 2013.

 Programming

 ČRo Jazz is mainly broadcasting the following: